 Benefits of weight loss with PCOS

 Modest weight loss will not cure PCOS, but it will help.
 Weight loss can restore the normal function of the ovaries and result in normal hormone production.
-This may in turn lead to improvements in symptoms of PCOS, such as excess hair growth, acne or scalp hair loss.
+This may in turn lead to improvements in symptoms of PCOS, such as excess facial and body hair growth, acne or scalp hair loss.

-A large number of research studies have shown it only takes a modest amount of weight loss of 5-10 kg or 5-10 per cent of initial body weight to:
+A large number of research studies have shown it only takes a modest amount of weight loss of 5-10 kg or 5-10% of initial body weight to:

 - reduce insulin resistance by about 50%